raphachegeke/leon-raph/README.md

-- 👋 Hi, I’m @leon-raph
+👋 Hey, I’m Rapha Chege

-- 👀 I’m interested in coding
+👀 I’m all about coding and creating cool things

-- 🌱 I’m currently learning Software Development
+🌱 Currently learning all things Software Development

-- 💞️ I’m looking to collaborate on some projects
+💞️ Looking for some awesome projects to collaborate on

-- 📫 How to reach me WhatsApp me via +254748397839 or https://wa.me/+254788383053
+📫 Wanna chat?
+Hit me up on WhatsApp: +254748397839 or https://wa.me/+254748397839

 <!---
 leon-raph/leon-raph is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.